electron/website/README.md

 ## Local development

-If you want modify Electron's documentation locally and preview how it looks on the website, you can tell the `pre-build` script to pull the docs from your local Electron repo.
+If you want to modify Electron's documentation locally and preview how it looks on the website, you can tell the `pre-build` script to pull the docs from your local Electron repo.

 ```console